-- 6.(1) Processing shall be lawful where - (a) the data subject has given consent to the processing of his personal data for one or more specific purposes; or - (b) the processing is necessary - (i) for the performance of a contract to which the data subject is a party; - (ii) for the taking of steps at the request of the data subject with a view to entering into a contract; - (iii) for compliance with any legal obligation to which the data controller is subject, other than an obligation imposed by contract; - (iv) in order to protect the vital interests of the data subject; - (v) for the administration of justice; - (vi) for the exercise of any functions of either House of Parliament; - (vii) for the exercise of any functions conferred on any person by or under any enactment; - (viii) for the exercise of any functions of a public authority; - (ix) for the purposes of legitimate interests pursued by the data controller or by the third party to whom the data are disclosed, except where the processing is unwarranted in any particular case by reason of prejudice to the rights and freedoms or legitimate interests of the data subject; or
+- (a) the data subject has given consent to the processing of his personal data for one or more specific purposes; or - (b) the processing is necessary- - (i) for the performance of a contract to which the data subject is a party; - (ii) for the taking of steps at the request of the data subject with a view to entering into a contract: - (iii) for compliance with any legal obligation to which the data controller is subject, other than an obligation imposed by contract;

-- (x) processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child. - (2) Subsection (1)(b)(x) shall not apply to processing carried out by public authorities in the performance of their tasks.
+- (iv) in order to protect the vital interests of the data subject; - (v) for the administration of justice; - (vi) for the exercise of any functions of either House of the National Assembly; - (vii) for the exercise of any functions conferred on any person by or under any enactment; - (viii) for the exercise of any functions of a public authority; - (ix) for the purposes of legitimate interests pursued by the data controller or by any third party to whom the data is disclosed, except where the processing is unwarranted in any particular case by reason of prejudice to the rights and freedoms or legitimate interests of the data subject; or - (x) for the purposes of the legitimate interests pursued by the data controller or by any third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child. - (2) Sub-section (1)(b)(x) shall not apply to processing carried out by public authorities in the performance of their tasks. - 8.-(1) Where processing is based on consent, the data controller shall demonstrate that the data subject has consented to processing of his personal data.

-Conditions for consent
+Conditions for consent.

-- 7.(1) Where processing is based on consent, the data controller shall demonstrate that the data subject has consented to processing of his personal data. - (2) Where the data subject's consent is given in the context of a written declaration which also concerns other matters, the request for consent shall be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language. - (3) A data subject has the right to withdraw his consent in respect of the processing of his personal data at any time and the data controller shall inform the data subject of his right to withdraw prior to him giving consent to the data controller to process his personal data. - (4) The withdrawal of consent by the data subject shall not affect the lawfulness of processing based on consent before its withdrawal. - (5) In determining whether consent is freely given, the data controller shall take into account whether the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.
+- (2) Where the data subject's consent is given in the context of a written declaration which also concerns other matters, the request for consent shall be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language. - (3) A data subject has the right to withdraw his consent in respect of the processing of his personal data at any time and the data controller shall inform the data subject of his right to withdraw prior to him giving consent to the data controller to process his personal data. - (4) The withdrawal of consent by a data subject shall not affect the lawfulness of processing based on consent before its withdrawal. - (5) In determining whether consent is freely given, the data controller shall take into account whether the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.

-Conditions applicable to child's consent
+Conditions applicable to child's consent.

-- 8.(1) The processing of a child's personal data shall be lawful only where and to the extent that consent is given or authorised by the parent or guardian of the child. - (2) The data controller shall make reasonable efforts to verify in such cases that consent is given or authorised by the parent or guardian of a child, taking into consideration available technology. - (3) Subsection (1) shall not effect contract law under any enactment in respect of the validity, formation or effect of a contract in relation to a child.
+- 9.-(1) The processing of a child's personal data shall be lawful only where, and to the extent that, consent is given or authorised by- - (a) the parent or guardian of the child; or - (b) the child where the child is over the age of thirteen. - (2) A child shall receive the same privacy protections and rights as an adult.

-Processing of sensitive personal data
+Processing of sensitive personal data.